Here at Angel Publishing, we don’t tell you what to think. But we do pay attention to what the market thinks — and we tell you how to profit from it.

 Utilities-focused solar panel manufacturer First Solar (NASDAQ: FSLR) is uniquely well-positioned to ride out the current trade conflict.
 For one thing, it managed to get all of its imported products exempted from the new solar tariffs.

-In spite of all the headwinds facing its industry, First Solar grew earnings per share (EPS) by a respectable 31% last year — and that steady earnings growth is expected to continue in 2019.
+In spite of all the headwinds facing its industry, First Solar has more than doubled its revenue over the last year — and that growth is expected to continue in 2019.

 Buy First Solar (NASDAQ: FSLR) up to $60.
 The risk level is “Medium-Low.”